-These creamy, gluten free, dairy free scalloped potatoes are easy to make and perfect for the holidays.
+These creamy, gluten-free, dairy-free scalloped potatoes with almond milk are easy to make and perfect for the holidays.
 They make a delicious plant-based side dish for Christmas, Thanksgiving, or whenever you’re craving comfort food.

 The top layer of these scalloped potatoes is slightly crispy, but the layers beneath are coated in a luscious, creamy, sauce that keeps the potatoes perfectly tender.
 Make plenty because the leftovers stay saucy and don’t dry out when reheated.